 Lightweight Concrete is only permitted in cast-in-place decks and barrier parapets.
 Use lightweight concrete that conforms to the requirements of the Sand Lightweight Concrete Special Provision in Exhibit 5.
 When calculating dead loads, include a minimum allowance of 7 pounds per cubic foot for reinforcing steel.

 2.1.10 Post-Tensioning

 Post-tensioning is not permitted for this project.

 2.1.11 Bridge Decks

-For girder and beam spans, construct bridge decks with reinforced cast-in-place concrete.
+Design bridge decks with reinforced cast-in-place concrete.